Does the Homewood Campus have a recycling and composting program?

 Can I compost at my catered event?

 Yes!
-Compost bins are currently only standard in Levering Hall event spaces but can be requested for your catered event in other rooms by filling out the Facilities Request form.
+Compost bins are currently standard in Levering Hall event spaces, Gilman Atrium, Mattin SDS, Mudd Commons, Charles Commons meeting rooms, and Mason Hall boardrooms.
+They can be requested for your catered event in other rooms by filling out the Facilities Request form.
 You will receive a 50% discount on event support charges if you compost at your event!
-Having an event with both compostable and non-compostable items tends to result in high levels of contamination so it is recommended that compostbins only be requested if you or the caterer are providing only compostable serviceware or if you will have monitors at the waste stations to assist with proper segregation.
+Having an event with both compostable and non-compostable items tends to result in high levels of contamination so it is recommended that compost bins only be requested if you or the caterer are providing only compostable serviceware or if you will have monitors at the waste stations to assist with proper segregation.
 Caterers on JHU’s preferred green caterer list provide compostable serviceware at no extra charge.
-You can find this list and more green event resources like signs and planning tips in the Green Event Planning Guide.
+You can find this list and more zero waste planning tips in the Homewood Events Cheat Sheet.
+We also have a Power Point slide for use in presentations and table tent thank you cards for use at zero-waste events.

 Are there signs I can print to hang up in my workspace?